St. Anthony the Abbot

 Fighting the Devil

-St. Anthony was known to have faced spiritual combats.
+St. Anthony was known to have faced spiritual combat.
 With what he envisioned as the forces of evil, his life was one long struggle against the devil.
 In the writings of St. Athanasius, the Bishop of Alexandria, the evil assaults on Anthony took the form of either horrible or seductive visions experienced by the saint.
 At times, the devil appeared to him disguised as a monk, bringing bread during his fasts.
-Other instances included the devil in the guise of women, wild beasts or soldiers beating the saint and leaving him half-dead.
-In all these visions conjured up by Satan, Anthony repelled them by his fervent prayer and penitential acts.
+Other instances included the devil in the guise of women, wild beasts, or soldiers beating the saint and leaving him half-dead.
+In all these visions conjured up by Satan, Anthony repelled them with his fervent prayer and penitential acts.

 A Community of Hermits

 Before Anthony’s time, many men and women went out into the solitude of the desert to pray and do penance.
 These hermits lived alone and were far apart from other people.
 When he was 54, Anthony responded to many requests and founded a community of hermits.
 They spent most of their time alone.
-They met each day to worship and to eat together.
+They met each day to worship and eat together.

 Because of his spiritual gifts, Anthony drew many people to himself for spiritual guidance and healing.
 He left the solitude of the desert twice and walked to the big city of Alexandria.
 In his second visit to Alexandria, he preached against the heresy of Arianism, an erroneous doctrine teaching that Christ is not of the same substance as God the Father.
 He also comforted the victims of the persecutions of Maximinus and taught people the truth about Christ.
-He went back to the desert and someone began to gather Anthony’s words of wisdom.
+He went back to the desert, and someone began to gather Anthony’s words of wisdom.

 When he was 60 years old, Anthony desired to become a martyr during the renewed Roman persecution in the year 311.
 He fearlessly exposed himself to danger, at the same time giving moral and material support to those in prison.
 Anthony died in solitude at the age of 105 at Mount Colzim.
 His feast day is January 17.